Torque Enhancement, Spin Equilibrium, and Jet Power from Disk-Induced Opening of Pulsar Magnetic Fields: Opening of pulsar magnetic flux by an accretion disk

 \subsection{Spin-down of an isolated pulsar}

 In the absence of accreting plasma, an isolated star rotating about its magnetic axis loses energy at a rate \beq \Lo = -\No\Omega = \mu^2 \frac{\Omega^4}{c^3} \approx \frac{2}{3c} \Omega^2 \ffopeno^2, \eeq where $\ffopeno$ is the total magnetic flux open through the light cylinder to infinity \citep{Goldreich:1969aa, Gruzinov:2005aa, Contopoulos:2005aa} and $\No$ is the torque applied to the star by the magnetosphere.
-We will generally restrict our attention to axisymmetric models, which should be a good approximation for stars whose angular momentum was provided primarily by disk accretion.
+We will generally restrict our attention to axisymmetric models, which should be a good approximation for stars whose spin and magnetic axes are nearly aligned.
 We take torques which increase the stellar rotation rate to be positive, so spin-down torques such as $\No$ are negative.
 For most accreting stars the torque from this electromagnetic wind is small in comparison to that due to interaction of the stellar magnetic field with the disk, and it is usually ignored.
 However for neutron stars with either large magnetic moments or high spin frequencies this torque ceases to be negligible, and we will argue in particular that $\No$ sets the spin-down torque scale for accreting millisecond pulsars.

 As an example, take the simulations of \cite{Ustyugova:2006aa}, who measured the spin-down due to the propeller effect on accreting plasma held outside the corotation radius.
 Scaling their results to a neutron star with $\mu = 10^{27} \Gcmcube$ rotating at $\Omega = 5\times10^{3}\, \rm{s^{-1}}$, they report a spin-down torque of $-3.9\times10^{33}\gcmsq$.
 This is actually slightly weaker than the isolated-pulsar spin-down torque for these parameters, $\No = -4.6\times 10^{33}\gcmsq$.